Sundeedee/CarND-Vehicle-Detection-/writeup_template.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

+I used the SVM proba to train the classifier, so I can get the probability for each bounding box classifier found.
+Then I applied Non-maximum suppress to these boxes with their scores as the first filter.

-I recorded the positions of positive detections in each frame of the video.
+After that I recorded the positions of positive detections in each frame of the video.
 From the positive detections I created a heatmap class to store recent 10 frames' heatmap and then thresholded their sum of the heatmap to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video: